 Even though criminal fraud is a significant threat to app developers, the real kicker here is friendly fraud, which happens when a cardholder tries to game the system to get freebies.
 Sometimes, cardholders commit friendly fraud unknowingly.

-While friendly fraud seems fun for cardholders, they cause enormous damage to merchants.
+While friendly fraud seems fun for cardholders, it causes enormous damage to merchants.
 Industry data suggests merchants could lose $193 for a $1 chargeback this year, an increment from $34 in 2021.

 How Can I Prevent In-App Purchase Chargebacks?

-As we noted earlier, you must always note that in-app purchase chargebacks are natively card-not-prevent chargebacks.
+As we noted earlier, in-app purchase chargebacks are natively card-not-prevent chargebacks.

 Consequently, one essential step for mitigating in-app purchase chargebacks is to ensure that all IAP transactions are clearly labeled.
-Also, put protocols in place to inform users of the charges they are about to incur.
-That includes providing clear descriptions of the virtual goods or features purchased and the purchase cost.
-And do order notifications to alert a parent when a minor makes an IAP.
+Furthermore, inform users of impending charges before billing them.
+Provide clear descriptions of the virtual goods or features purchased and the purchase cost.
+And alert a parent when a minor makes an IAP.

 If your business model is such that customers or users can circumvent in-app challenges in exchange for cash, you might want to rethink that, as it could lead to buyer’s remorse.
 Likewise, have clear and easy-to-use refund and cancellation policies in place.